hashicorp/nomad-autoscaler/README.md

 ***This project is in the early stages of development and is supplied without guarantees and subject to change without warning***

 Known issues and limitations:
- * [scaling cooldowns](https://github.com/hashicorp/nomad-autoscaler/issues/12) are not implemented, this makes the autoscaling of applications aggressive
- * internal state for fast lookups is currently [in-progress](https://github.com/hashicorp/nomad-autoscaler/pull/30), this means the Nomad API will be put under load when running the autoscaler
  * there is currently a limited number of supported APMs, this will be addressed but limits the usability

 The Nomad Autoscaler currently supports: